Hauwa Ibrahim: Early career

+Ibrahim first gained international attention in the year 2003 when she won a case that defending a Nigerian woman who was convicted of adultery and sentenced to death by stoning on Sharia law.
+This case served as a gateway to more than 150 cases Hauwa Ibrahim would later take on.

+International career

 Hauwa has been a Visiting Professor at Saint Louis University School of Law and Stonehill College, a World Fellow at Yale University, a Radcliffe fellow, and a fellow at both the Human Rights Program and the Islamic Legal Studies Program at Harvard University.
 Hauwa is presently a teacher and a researcher at Harvard University.
 She is also one of the 25 leading figures on the Information and Democracy Commission launched by Reporters Without Borders.

+Saint Louis University School of Law, where Hauwa Ibrahim is a Visiting professor at.

 While a Radcliffe fellow, Ibrahim adopted an interdisciplinary approach to delve into the theoretical foundations of Shariah law and examine how they have influenced legal practice, which has, in turn, affected the human rights of women in West Africa.
 Her research led to the book Practicing Shariah Law: Seven Strategies for Achieving Justice in Shariah Courts, published in January 2013."